babel/website/docs/usage/polyfill.md

 > Because this is a polyfill (which will run before your source code), we need it to be a `dependency`, not a `devDependency`

-## Usage in Node / Browserify / Webpack
+## Usage in Node / Browserify / webpack

 To include the polyfill you need to require it at the top of the **entry point** to your application.